ContractsCounsel Logo

 SAFT vs. SAFE

 A simple agreement for future equity (SAFE), or SAFE agreement, is different from a SAFT.
-Instead of future tokens, this investment contract entitles investors to future equity upon triggering a qualifying event, such as a merger, acquisition, or financing round.
+A SAFE agreement is an investment contract that entitles investors to future equity upon triggering a qualifying event, such as a merger, acquisition, or financing round.
+Basically, instead of receiving tokens like with a SAFT, the SAFE allows the investor to receive equity at a later date.
 SAFE notes were invented by Y-Combinator, a San Francisco-based startup incubator, and are viewed as a more founder-friendly alternative to convertible notes.

 SAFT vs. ICO